nop33/si/src/content/custom-page/get-involved.md

         url: ""
     - title: Partner
       content: |-
-        We are always looking for institutional partners to increase our impact.
+        We are building lasting relationships with aligned institutions.

         [Get in touch](/get-involved/#get-in-touch) ↓
       button: